The EXO-200 detector, part II: Auxiliary Systems: Electrical power

 Each UPS utilized a bank of 128 \SI{12}{V} batteries, arranged in four parallel strings of 32 connected in series, for a total capacity of \SI{220}{kWh}.
 The use of such large battery systems is unusual.
 Alternative methods of providing backup power were considered, but were rejected in negotiations with WIPP in view of the unique constraints related to being underground.
 For example, the use of a diesel backup generator underground was not permitted because of concerns over carbon monoxide accumulation.
 Both UPS units were completely rebuilt after the 2014 WIPP fire (see section \ref{events}) because of concerns about soot contamination.
 The batteries were replaced twice, once at the end of their normal life and again after they were completely drained in the aftermath of the 2014 WIPP events.

 UPSB power was lost twice.
-On the first occasion the unit failed during a power outage, and its loads remained unpowered until the unit was manually bypassed.
+On the first occasion the unit failed during a power outage, and its loads remained unpowered for about \SI{4}{\hour} until personnel could be sent underground to manually bypass the unit.
 Though the resulting unanticipated combination of system failures caused a large TPC vessel dP of \SI{142}{kPa}, well beyond the \SI{35}{kPa} rating, the experiment was not damaged.
 On the second occasion, a single output phase was lost, disabling some but not all of the UPSB loads.
 These failures are not understood and may represent an inherent risk in using UPS backup power.

 In addition to underground power outages, the experiment could be negatively affected by the loss of power to the EXO office in the WIPP Support Building, where network equipment necessary for communication with the offsite control centers (section \ref{sec:SC}) was housed.
 A combination of rack-mount UPS units and a small (\SI{5.5}{kW}) gasoline-powered generator operated just outside the building provided power to maintain this communication through infrequent outages.